Yulia Tymoshenko: Cultural and political image

 Former Ukrainian Minister of Finance of Ukraine Viktor Pynzenyk has called Tymoshenko's decisions "normally guided by 'adventurous populism'", which she saw as a tool to "consolidate power in her own hands" and believed Tymoshenko should have "taken advantage of the opportunity presented by the 2008–2009 Ukrainian financial crisis to reform".

 Party of Regions Deputy Head Borys Kolesnykov stated on 11 February 2010, "Tymoshenko was the most effective politician during the entire period of Ukraine's recent history".
 Former European High Representative for Common Foreign and Security Policy Javier Solana has called Tymoshenko "a patriot regardless of the position in which you have found yourself".
-President Viktor Yanukovych stated about Tymoshenko on 13 May 2010, "She likes to create a sensation.
+Yanukovych stated about Tymoshenko on 13 May 2010, "She likes to create a sensation.
 We have grown used to this extravagant woman".

 Vitaly Chepinoha has closely collaborated with Tymoshenko during various elections for more than a decade.

 In some newspapers and television programs, Tymoshenko has been referred to as Lady Yu (Ледi Ю, Леди Ю).